Sandstone Caves walking track

 - Please note

-Walk in the footsteps of the Gamilaroi people along the short Sandstone Caves walking track in Pilliga Nature Reserve.
-You’ll pass through scenic forest to the impressive sandstone hills, with some containing ancient Aboriginal rock engravings.
-Take some time to read over the interpretive signage for more of an insight into this special place.
+Walk in the footsteps of the Gamilaraay People along the short Sandstone Caves walking track in Pilliga Nature Reserve.
+You’ll pass through scenic forest to the impressive sandstone hills which contain ancient Aboriginal rock engravings.
+Take some time to read over the interpretive signage a deeper insight into this special place.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.